Proto-Semitic language: Prosody

 Proto-Semitic is reconstructed as having non-phonemic stress on the third mora counted from the end of the word, i.e. on the second syllable from the end, if it has the structure CVC or CVː (where C is any consonant and V is any vowel), or on the third syllable from the end, if the second one had the structure CV.

 Morphophonology

 Proto-Semitic allowed only syllables of the structures CVC, CVː, or CV.
 It did not permit word-final clusters of two or more consonants, clusters of three or more consonants, hiatus of two or more vowels, or long vowels in closed syllables.

 Most roots consisted of three consonants.
 However, it appears that historically the three-consonant roots had developed from two-consonant ones (this is suggested by evidence from internal as well as external reconstruction).
 To construct a given grammatical form, certain vowels were inserted between the consonants of the root.
 There were certain restrictions on the structure of the root: it was impossible to have roots where the first and second consonants were identical, and roots where the first and third consonants were identical were extremely rare.

-Correspondence of sounds with daughter languages

-See Semitic languages#Phonology for a fuller discussion of the outcomes of the Proto-Semitic sounds in the various daughter languages.

-Correspondence of sounds with other Afroasiatic languages

-See table at Proto-Afroasiatic language#Consonant correspondences.

 Grammar

 Nouns

-Three cases are reconstructed: nominative (marked by *-u), genitive (marked by *-i), accusative (marked by *-a)..
+Three cases are reconstructed: nominative (marked by *-u), genitive (marked by *-i), accusative (marked by *-a).